 Isn’t prevention better than a cure?

-This old adage is still relevant BUT latest thinking would indicate it is not applicable to all cancers.
+This old adage is still relevant BUT the latest thinking would indicate it is not applicable to all cancers.
 Scientists claim that 66% of cancer is simply a form of ‘bad luck’ and if the claim is accurate, it follows that many cancers are simply inevitable.
 The thinking suggests that random errors occurring during DNA replication in normal stem cells are a major contributing factor in cancer development confirming that “bad luck” explains a far greater number of cancers than do hereditary and environmental factors.
 This scientific thinking is a tad controversial so it’s worth remembering that even if, as this study suggests, most individual cancer mutations are due to random chance, the researchers also admit that the cancers they cause may still be preventable.
 It’s complex!

 The newspapers are always talking about breakthroughs and cures for cancer?

-Newspapers looking for a good headline will use words such as ‘cure’.
+Newspapers looking for good headlines will use words such as ‘cure’.
 Sadly, headlines are generally written by sub-editors who scan the article and look to find a ‘reader-oriented angle’ for the heading.
 They either can’t or don’t have time to understand what’s actually being said.
-Unfortunately this then leads to people sharing what is now a misleading article without a thought for the impact on those who are worried about the fact they have cancer and whether it can be cured or not.
+Unfortunately, this then leads to people sharing what is now a misleading article without a thought about the impact on those who are worried about the fact they have cancer and whether it can be cured or not.

 To cure, they must know the cause?